Capital Allocation

 The typical steps involved in the capital allocation process are:

-1. Idea generation: Ideas can come from any source, but management must have a concrete grasp of the competitive environment in which the potential investment exists, along with the company’s current operations, competencies, and competitive position.
+1. Idea generation: Ideas for investments can come from anywhere, but management needs a solid understanding of the company’s competitive environment, current operations, strengths, and market position.

-2. Investment analysis: Information is gathered, which helps forecast cash flows for each project and evaluate a project’s profitability.
+2. Investment analysis: This step involves gathering information to predict cash flows for each project and determine its potential profitability.

 Methods of Evaluating Capital Investments